2023 World Baseball Classic knockout stage: Italy vs Japan

 Shohei Ohtani started for Japan, while Ryan Castellani started for Italy.
 In the bottom of the third, Kensuke Kondo and Ohtani hit back-to-back singles.
 The next batter, Masataka Yoshida, grounded out to score Kondo.
 After a Munetaka Murakami walk, Kazuma Okamoto homered to give Japan a 4–0 lead.
 Ohtani was removed from the game in the top of the fifth after giving up a two-run single to Dominic Fletcher.
 Ohtani was replaced by Hiromi Itoh, who completed the inning.
-Japan retaliated in the bottom of the inning when Murakami hit a two-run double.
-Okamoto followed up with another double, scoring Murakami.
+In the bottom of the inning, Murakami hit a two-run double for Japan, and Okamoto followed up with another double, scoring Murakami.
 In the seventh, Yoshida homered off Joey Marciano to extend Japan's lead to 8–2.
 Sōsuke Genda added on another run with a single.
 Fletcher hit a solo homer in the eighth off Yu Darvish.
 Mitchell Stumpo struck out the side in the eighth for Italy, and Taisei Ota earned the save for Japan.
 Ohtani earned the pitching win, having thrown four scoreless innings.
 With the win, Japan continued their streak of being the only team to reach the semifinals in every WBC to date.

 According to the Nikkan Sports, 48% of all households in Japan watched the game, making it the most watched Samurai Japan game in history.
 This beat the previous record of 44.4% set by the pool game against Korea just six days earlier.